-The Solar Energy Industries Association has the best practices in terms of installing arrays in your property.
+The Solar Energy Industries Association has the best practices in terms of installing arrays on your property.
 Homeowners should ask solar panel installers also follow these industry standards:

-Peak temperature is usually at noon but the angle of the sun changes with each season.
+The peak temperature is usually at noon but the angle of the sun changes with each season.
 This is why it is important to adjust solar array angles as seasons change to ensure maximum exposure to sunlight.
-The correct angle can improve solar panel performance in winter months and other seasons.
+The correct angle can improve solar panel performance in the winter months and other seasons.

-Scraping off excess snow from your solar panels will uncover them and help them produce energy more efficiently and lower electricity cost.
+Scraping off excess snow from your solar panels will uncover them and help them produce energy more efficiently and lower electricity costs.
 When temperatures are low, water can freeze on the panel and cover them.
 Solar panels are usually tilted at an angle.
-This will not only ensure that they capture maximum sunlight, it also makes it easier for snow on solar panels (or rainwater, ice and debris) to slide down.
+This will not only ensure that they capture maximum sunlight, but also makes it easier for snow on solar panels (or rainwater, ice, and debris) to slide down.

-Solar panels actually melt off snow during daytime when sunshine levels are high, so it doesn’t really accumulate during this time.
-However, during heavy snow storms snow can pile up high (even if you have snow guards) and have a hard time sliding down.
+Solar panels actually melt off the snow during the daytime when sunshine levels are high, so it doesn’t really accumulate during this time.
+However, during heavy snowstorms, snow can pile up high (even if you have snow guards) and have a hard time sliding down.
 Gentle scraping snow off with a soft brush will uncover panels so that the solar panel output can be maintained even while it’s snowing during winter weather.

 Are you looking to shift from the grid to solar for your home?
 Here are some of the best reasons to install solar panels now: